irisnet/irismod/modules/service/spec/02_messages.md

 - `RepeatedFrequency` is less than `Timeout` if `Repeated` is true
 - `RepeatedTotal` is less than -1 if `Repeated` is true

+## MsgRespondService

+The targeting provider can respond to the request via `MsgRespondService`

 ```go
 type MsgRespondService struct {
     RequestID string   `json:"request_id"`